Metronoid/chronicler/content/systems/equipment/physical tools/pepper spray.md

 Defense applies, but in normal wind conditions, the die bonus applies to the roll.

-Upon the first attack, the victim suffers the Stun Tilt.
+Upon the first attack, the victim suffers the Stun Condition.
 An opponent struck suffers a -5 penalty to all actions.
 This penalty can be reduced by one for every turn spent rinsing the eyes with water.
 Commercial chemicals designed to clean the eyes will fully remove the penalty